chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data4.png)

-Select "Launch Workspace" which will open a tab into Databricks
+Select "Launch Workspace" which will open a tab into Databricks.

 You should see something similar to the below image: